zbm-dev/zfsbootmenu/docs/index.rst

 * Arch
 * Alpine
 * Gentoo
+* Fedora
 * Debian and its descendants (Ubuntu, Linux Mint, Devuan, etc.)

-Red Hat and its descendants (RHEL, CentOS, Fedora, etc.) are expected to work as well but have never been tested.
+Red Hat and its descendants (RHEL, CentOS, etc.) are expected to work as well but have never been tested.

 ZFSBootMenu provides several configuration options that can be used to fine-tune the boot process for nonstandard configurations.